maximobelen/key-listener/README.md

   });
   //This is going write Hello World when the letter 'a' is pressed.

-  If you really want to work with the codes and add your function as you like...
+  //If you really want to work with the codes and add your function as you like...

   handler.getKey('backspace'); // 8
   handler.getKey(16); // shift